-(DDS) Home and Community Based Services Spreadsheet Manual - This manual provides guidance to Designated Agencies and Specialized Service Agencies on how to use and make changes to the DDS Home and Community Based Services (HCBS) spreadsheets.
+(DD) Home and Community Based Services Spreadsheet Manual for SSAs and DAs- This manual provides guidance to Designated Agencies and Specialized Service Agencies on how to use and make changes to the DDS Home and Community Based Services (HCBS) spreadsheets.

 Home Visit Requirements for Developmental Disability Services - These requirements outline the frequency of home visits made by service coordinators to assure the stability of home support and the well-being of people with developmental disabilities.

-Housing Safety and Accessibility Review Process - The Review Process outlines the Housing Safety and Accessibility Reviews that are conducted by DDSD to assess safety and accessibility of all relevant residential and agency community support sites.
+Housing Safety and Accessibility Review Process Protocol - The Review Process outlines the Housing Safety and Accessibility Reviews that are conducted by DDSD to assess safety and accessibility of all relevant residential and agency community support sites.
 February 2019 Addendum to the Housing Process Protocol

 Human Rights Committee Guidelines - These guidelines describe the purpose and operations of the Human Rights Committee, in its role to safeguard the human rights of people receiving developmental disability services in Vermont.

 Individual Support Agreement (ISA) Guidelines - An Individual Support Agreement is a contract between the individual, the guardian (if there is a guardian), and the provider(s).
 If the individual is managing all or some of their supports, they are required to have an Individual Support Agreement (ISA).
 The agreement addresses the individuals' needs that the individual, designated agency, and others have prioritized through an individualized planning process.

 Medicaid Manual for Developmental Disability Services - The Medicaid provider manual details the procedures for Medicaid-funded developmental disability services.
 This manual only outlines requirements for reimbursement of Title XIX services (Social Security Act covering Medicaid) including fee-for-service and home and community-based services.